oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ### Other terms

 1. **Collection**: A group of explorations.
-2. - **Community** Anyone who teaches, learns, and contributes to any content on Oppia.
-Community members are respectful citizens whose main objective is to steward enriching learning opportunities.
-3. **Opportunity**: An opportunity is specific to an exploration, and it refers to a way any contributor can contribute content to Oppia.
+2. **Opportunity**: An opportunity is specific to an exploration, and it refers to a way any contributor can contribute content to Oppia.
-4. **Suggestion**: Any time any user contributes to Oppia, their contribution is added as a request which is known as a suggestion.
+3. **Suggestion**: Any time any user contributes to Oppia, their contribution is added as a request which is known as a suggestion.
 There are two types of suggestions:
-5. **Category/Subject** A category or subject that anyone can learn about on Oppia.
-Learners can choose from a list of categories on the home page.
-6. **Contributor** Anyone who pitches in content for an exploration/lesson.
+4. **Contributor** Anyone who pitches in content for an exploration/lesson.
 One way that Oppia is more of a collaborative learning space, in contrast to more traditional online learning platforms.
-7. **Create** To start an exploration/lesson in order to teach a topic
-8. **Creator** A person who starts an exploration or lesson, a creator takes on the teaching role in the learning environment.
-9. **Exploration** The fundamental unit of learning on Oppia.
+5. **Exploration** The fundamental unit of learning on Oppia.
 This is an interactive activity built by a creator, and consumed by a learner.
-10. **Library** The page where all explorations and collection on Oppia are displayed.
+6. **Library** The page where all explorations and collections on Oppia are displayed.
-11. **Interaction** The interactive component of a card; this is the medium through which a learner communicates to a student by asking various types of questions and through which student can answer these question.
+7. **Interaction** The interactive component of a card; this is the medium through which a learner communicates to a student by asking various types of questions and through which student can answer these question.
-12. **Learner** A user who engages in an exploration or lesson.
+8. **Learner** A user who engages in an exploration or lesson.
-13. **Response** Feedback and/or a new card that the learner is directed to based on their answer.
+9. **Response** Feedback and/or a new card that the learner is directed to based on their answer.
 A response can’t be empty; if a response doesn’t direct the learner to a new card, then feedback must be provided.
-14. **Rule** A condition that triggers a response.
+10. **Rule** A condition that triggers a response.
 Different interactions have different rule options.
 Multiple rules can be grouped together in a single answer group.
-15. **Tags** Additional labels that can be added to an exploration in order to make it more findable in the gallery.
+11. **Tags** Additional labels that can be added to an exploration in order to make it more findable in the community library..

    * **Translation suggestion**: A suggested translation of content into another language.